BlackPearlOrigin/blackpearlorigin/.github/PULL_REQUEST_TEMPLATE.md

 **What changes were made?**
-Explain clearly what was changed on this PR
+Explain what changes you've implemented with this PR.

-**This fixes an issue?**
+**Does this PR solve an issue?**
-Explain what issue this fixes, if this is an feature, link to the feature request
+If so, please provide a link to the issue this PR resolved.

 **Does this code introduce any issues or warnings?**
-If any issues or warnings are generated, please list them here
+If any issues or warnings are generated, please list them here.

-**Were you able to test on multiple platforms?**
+**Which platforms were you able to test this code on?**
-If you were able to test it on multiple platforms, list them here
+Please select all the platforms that apply.

 -   [ ] Linux
 -   [ ] Windows
--   [ ] macOS
+-   [ ] MacOS